How to document your research software

 • A great guide to README files: MakeaREADME

-We will have a closer look at this in the Writing good README files episode.
+For a closer look at this see the Writing good README files episode.

 # This is a section in Markdown This is a section in RST